ABC Television-Africa

-ABC Television-Africa made history on March 24, 2005, when it was inaugurated by President Alhaji Ahmad Tejan Kabbah, President of the Republic of Sierra Leone and Vice President of Sierra Leone Solomon Berewa, as the first private independent terrestrial broadcaster in Sierra Leone.
+ABC Television-Africa was the first private independent terrestrial broadcaster in Sierra Leone, launched by President Alhaji Ahmad Tejan Kabbah, President of the Republic of Sierra Leone and Vice President of Sierra Leone Solomon Berewa on March 24, 2005.
 It ceased operations within 2 years after failing to be profitable.
+ABC was based in the United Kingdom.

 History

 The station was founded, designed and constructed by Sierra Leonean Allieu M. Shaw.
 The station broadcasts on UHF.
 The Western Area including the capital Freetown, Port Loko, Kambia, Lunsar and some areas of Makeni are covered by the broadcast signals, with plans to increase coverage.
 The station broadcast news and entertainment programs, cultural and education programs, sports and youth programs, health, movies, drama, religion, and live broadcasts.
 The station employed over thirty personnel.